timothymcmackin/tezos-hackathon-jump-start/README.md

 - **Run programs**: Tezos is a platform for deploying programs called _smart contracts_, which behave like APIs.
 You can deploy smart contracts to Tezos and not worry about where they are running, and users can call them from many different clients.
+These smart contracts can behave as the backend to applications, as APIs, or as a source of immutable, trusted logic.

 - **Accept payments**: Using Tezos to manage online payments is much easier than accepting credit cards because Tezos and wallet applications handle all of the security for you.

 - **Run games**: The Tezos SDK for Unity lets you use Tezos as a backend for games, keeping track of players' inventories and allowing them to work with their items in and out of your games.
-You can also use Tezos to handle logic and security for games.
+You can also use Tezos to handle logic and security for games, such as encrypting player choices until it's time to reveal them.
 For an example, see the tutorial [Create a mobile game](https://docs.tezos.com/tutorials/mobile) and the [Unity SDK](#the-tezos-sdk-for-unity).

 - **Create organizations**: You can set up digital autonomous organizations (DAOs) to manage online groups, allow voting on issues and proposals, and share and distribute resources.